calvinpete/StackOverflow-lite/README.md

 ## Running the tests

+Run this command in the terminal

 ```
 pytest tests.py
 ```

 ### Running tests with coverage

-You run tests with coverage by running this command in the terminal
+You can run tests with coverage by running this command in the terminal

 ```
 nosetests --with-coverage --cover-package=app